JavaScript / TypeScript SDK

 - SDK Version 4

 Cross-device experimentation allows you to combine a visitor's history across each of their devices (history reconciliation).
-One of the powerful features that history reconciliation provides is the ability to merge different visitors sessions into one.
-To reconcile visit history, you can use CustomData
+History reconciliation lets you merge different visitors sessions into a single session.
+To reconcile visit history, use CustomData

 to provide a unique identifier for the visitor.

-Follow the activating cross-device history reconciliation guide to set up your custom data on the Kameleoon platform
+Follow the activating cross-device history reconciliation guide to set up your custom data in Kameleoon.

 When your custom data is set up, you can use it in your code to merge a visitor's sessions.
+Sessions with the same identifier will always see the same experiment variation, and are displayed as a single visitor in the Visitor

-view of your experiment's result pages.
+view of your experiment's result page.

 The SDK configuration ensures that associated sessions always see the same variation of the experiment.